Protecting Students and Staff, Improving Learning

 - A smart return on investment as we save money now spent or lost because of illnesses, absences, and energy waste.
 Updating each school’s energy efficiency can save an average of $100,000 a year.

-View a photo collection of unsafe schools.
+View a photo collection of unsafe schools from the New Jersey Schools Development Authority.

 School Hazard Facts for Families Factsheet Series: